AadiSubramanya/cryptonite_TP2_aadisubramanya/picoCTF/Reverse Engg/Arm Assembly 1.md

 ```

 ```
-subtraction by original value: 906-85= 821 and then returned by function
+subtraction by w0: 1813-85= 1728 and then returned by function
 ```

 - step 3